 Just because a baby is falling asleep at the breast in the middle of a feeding session does not mean they’ve gotten all the milk they need for the time being.

 As a matter of fact, this could be seen in babies who struggle to gain the weight they should be putting on, all because they’re not getting anywhere near their required nutrition for the day.

 If your baby is gaining weight well, having plenty of wet and dirty diapers, and is meeting developmental milestones, however, they are simply full.

 Talk To A Breastfeeding Expert

-At the end of the day, there’s just one too many variables and factors that come into play for you and I to know for sure whether or not something’s wrong and needs a change.
+At the end of the day, there might be just one too many variables for you to know for sure whether or not something’s wrong and needs a change.

 In such complicated cases, it’s always best to leave it to the experts.

-You should really consider talking to a certified lactation counselor, as they’ll be able to accurately diagnose a problem, determine what’s causing it and advise you on the best way to solve it.
+You should really consider talking to a lactation consultant, as they’ll be able to accurately determine if there is a problem as well as what’s causing it, and can advise you on the best way to solve it.